StoddardSpencer96/Discord-Bot/README.md

 * Bot will send a random greeting whenever the user types in "hi", "hey", or "hello" in lowercase, uppercase, or mixed case.

 ## TO-DO LIST:
-* Clean up code to make the main.py file neater
 * Implement the current time whenever the user types $time
 * Convert input to binary and hexadecimal numbers
 * Add Sounds to the Bot